fnproject/fdk-java/examples/README.md

 ## 1. String reverse

 This function takes a string and returns the reverse of the string.
-The fn Java FDK runtime will handle marshalling data into your functions without the function having to have any knowledge of the SDK.
+The `fn` Java FDK runtime will handle marshalling data into your functions without the function having to have any knowledge of the FDK API.

 ## 2. Regex query